Drawing against pawn on 6th rank

 Puzzle Academy

-In the guide to winning with the pawn on the 6th rank, we learned about the key squares:
+In the guide to winning with a pawn on the 6th rank, we learned about key squares:

-If the Black king reaches any of the key squares, Black is winning, no matter where the White king is.
+If the Black king reaches any of the key squares, Black will win — no matter where the White king is.

-The defending side has to prevent the opponent's king from reaching the key squares.
-If the opponent's king is on the 6th rank, the only way to keep it away from the key squares is opposition:
+The defender must prevent the opposing king from reaching these key squares.
+If the attacking king is already on the 6th rank, the only way to stop it is by taking the opposition:

-Black's king has reached the sixth rank.
-If White plays 1.Kf1?, Black can reach the key squares with 1...Kd2! and wins.
-Instead, White must play 1.Kd1!.
-White has the opposition and can draw the game:
+Black’s king has reached the 6th rank.
+If White plays 1.Kf1?, Black takes a key square with 1...Kd2! and wins.
+Instead, White must play 1.Kd1!, seizing the opposition and securing a draw:

-If Black now advances the pawn with 1...e2+, White plays 2.Ke1! and Black's king must either abandon the pawn, or allow a stalemate with 2...Ke3.
+If Black advances the pawn with 1...e2+, White replies 2.Ke1!.
+Now Black’s king must either abandon the pawn or allow stalemate after 2...Ke3.

-Instead of advancing the pawn, Black can also retreat with the king and hope for an error later by Whitee, for example 1...Kd4.
-The easiest way to draw is then to shuffle the king on two squares in front of the pawn (here e1 and e2), where the king is always ready to meet a later Kd3 with Kd1, and Kf3 with Kf1.
+If Black retreats the king instead, for example 1...Kd4, White can still hold the draw.
+The simplest method is to shuffle the king between the two squares in front of the pawn (e1 and e2).
+From there, White is always ready to meet a later Kd3 with Kd1, and Kf3 with Kf1.